 - NAMD web site

-- Example scripts: There are optimized example scripts for NAMD on Bridges in directory /opt/packages/examples/namd.
+- Example scripts: For best performance, please see the optimized example scripts for NAMD on Bridges and Bridges-2 in directory /opt/packages/examples/namd.

 Any reports or published results obtained with NAMD must acknowledge its use by the appropriate citation as follows: